Code-Institute-Submissions/Third_milestone_project-1/README.md

 I have asked few people for a feedback on my website in terms of its relevancy and clarity.
 The feedback was good and the website achieved the intended outcome of providing a book recommendations.
 One of the feedback was that my website layout and features are presented in the most concise, meaningful way and consistency.
 They had a comfortable and enjoyable browsing and visualization experiences as the color scheme is concernd.

 All of the nav elements has been tested to insure that the intended page is correctly rendered.
 As the main aim of this project is to provide the user with a dynamic website, a clickable add, update, delete and submission  buttons are on display to the user to click.
 I have also checked that the mongoDB has been changed accordingly and all of the website is rendered with the newly updated data.
-All clickable button have been checked to insure that the correct data types have been correctly rendered.
+All clickable button have been checked to insure that the correct data types have been correctly rendered and the POST and GET methods are working as intended.

 All links will open in a new tab using 'target="_blank"'.
 All links have been manually tested to ensure that they are pointing to the correct destination.